Submission Shark BJJ Interview

 God has blessed me tremendously and I want others to see what his love does!

-What's it like training with your brothers?
+What's it like training BJJ with your brothers?
 Is there a lot of sibling rivalry?

 Congratulations on being a mom!
 Has having a baby changed your outlook on life?

-Do you plan on introducing your child to martial arts like your mother did for you?
+Do you plan on introducing your child to martial arts as your mother did for you?